jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/Cheatsheet.md

 ### Locks
 - Locks can be put on resources.
-- Delete lock on a resource still allows it be moved.
+- Delete and read-only locks on a resource do not prevent it from being moved.

 ## 🔖 Implement and manage storage (15–20%)